THE RABBLEBERRIES JAM (RABBLE 01)

 And to Bishop, Milley, and Mak: no cats were actually harmed in the making of this album, but two were seriously inconvenienced, and another only slightly.

-The RabbleBerries are pleased and excited to announce that our 1st album, “Jam”, is available.
+The RabbleBerries are pleased and excited to announce that our 1st album, “Jam”, is still available.
 We are very happy with the quality of the recording, done by Mike Freeman in our very own living room, and painstakingly and artistically mixed so it sounds “just like us”!

 There are 18 songs on the album, both originals by Alan O’Dean and Karen Gillmore, and covers by all sorts of folks.
 This album is sure to have you singing along in no time—and probably dancing around the house too.

-We are doing a pricing scale much like our house concerts, with a waged/unwaged price: $20/$15, respectively.
+Our CD price is $20 for 1 CD.
 Also, we’ll sell you 2 CDs for $30 and you can mix and match—we still have some Virgo Rising CDs left.

 “From the joy of trains and homegrown tomatoes, to the injustice of economic globalization and the poverty and homelessness it creates, The RabbleBerries’ first CD promises to both entertain and enlighten.”—Victoria Street Newz, January 2010